nod-ai/shark-ui/docs/setup/for_developers.md

 ## Configuration

-As mentioned in the [common prerequisites](#prerequisites), Shortfin defines an inference service for SHARK UI to use.
+As mentioned in the [common prerequisites](#prerequisites), Shortfin defines an inference service for AMD-SHARK UI to use.

-To point SHARK UI to a running service, add a configured environment:
+To point AMD-SHARK UI to a running service, add a configured environment:

 ```shell
 echo "VITE__TEXT_TO_IMAGE__API__SERVER__ORIGIN=http://localhost:<port>" > .env